The Ultimate Taiwan Travel Guide

 Here’s a list of tips and guidance!

 Traveling in Taiwan is generally pretty safe, especially for solo travelers.
-Nevertheless, just like in any other country, keeping your belongings secure and aware of your surroundings is important.
+Nevertheless, just like in any other country, keeping your belongings secure and being aware of your surroundings is important.

 In case of emergencies, dial: